LucidtechAI/las-docs/reference/java/README.md

-# Java SDK for Lucidtech AI Services API
+# Java SDK

 ## Usage

 ### Preconditions

-- Documents must be in upright position
+* Documents must be in upright position
-- Only one receipt or invoice per document is supported
+* Only one receipt or invoice per document is supported
-- Supported file formats are: jpeg, pdf
+* Supported file formats are: jpeg, pdf

 ### Quick start